nilearn/nilearn/README.rst

 Development
 ===========

-The project is hosted on https://github.com/nilearn/nilearn

-More detailed instruction on how to contribute are available at http://nilearn.github.io/contributing.html
+Detailed instructions on how to contribute are available at http://nilearn.github.io/contributing.html